yeshua453/website/docs/getting-started/adaptive-apps.md

 Flet checks the value of [`page.platform`](/docs/controls/page#platform) property and if it is `ft.PagePlatform.IOS` or `ft.PagePlatform.MACOS`, Cupertino control will be created; in all other cases Material control will be created.

 :::note
 [`adaptive`](/docs/controls#adaptive) property can be set for an individual control or a container control such as `Row`, `Column` or any other control that has `content` or `controls` property.
-If container control is adaptive, all its child controls will be adaptive, unless `adaptive` property is explicitely set to `False` for a child control.
+If container control is adaptive, all its child controls will be adaptive, unless `adaptive` property is explicitly set to `False` for a child control.
 :::

 Below is the list of adaptive Material controls and their matching Cupertino controls: